miklevin/MikeLev.in/_posts/2024-10-18-local-llm-web-framework-integration-plan.md

 **Feel free to ask if you need further assistance with specific configurations, writing derivations for Ollama and Milvus, or any other part of the setup.**

-Me: We are using nix flakes.
+**Me**: We are using nix flakes.
 We don't need docker.
 Anything it can do, nix can do better (less overhead and exploding complexity of docker composing).

-o1-preview: Understood!
+**o1-preview**: Understood!
 We'll update your `configuration.nix` to exclude Docker and leverage Nix Flakes for managing dependencies and services natively.
 Below is the updated `configuration.nix`, followed by explanations for each addition.

 ---